LearnOnDemandSystems/docs/lod/idlx-development-best-practices.md

 #### Tips for working with automatic numbering

-- The IDLx displays both the markdown and a preview of the user experience.
+- IDLx displays both the markdown and a preview of the user experience.
 To ensure that you are viewing a preview of the user experience, in the IDLx editor, on the toolbar, select **Options**, and then turn off **Sync Preview Location**.

     !IMAGE[](images/image19.png)

     _IDLx Editor Options_

 - Always check your automatic numbering in the preview to make sure that your markdown is correct.
-If you are creating your markdown in a markdown editor outside of the IDLx, make sure that you paste your markdown into the IDLx editor, and then review your content in the preview window, making any adjustments needed to correct your markdown.
+If you are creating your markdown in a markdown editor outside of IDLx, make sure that you paste your markdown into the IDLx editor, and then review your content in the preview window, making any adjustments needed to correct your markdown.

 - An extra space before the number 1 will cause the numbered list to display as a second level number.

     !IMAGE[](images/image20.png)

-    _Second level number in the IDLx_
+    _Second level number in IDLx_

     !IMAGE[](images/image21.png)